 The same process, with just a few details changed, has repeated itself every year ever since.
-And it’s still the same idea: to hold on to these memories and remember those faces and celebrate the everyday.
+And it’s still the same idea: to preserve these memories and remember those faces and celebrate the everyday.

-I swear: We’ll keep writing and drawing and making music as long as we can.
+I swear: We’ll keep writing and drawing and remembering as long as we can.

 Forlorn Matterhorn Publications